lauchokyip/ece477grp4/webserver_git_workflow/README.md

 ```

 ### GOTCHAS
-* `git subtree push` and `git subtree pull` commands has to be performed inside the web server repo
+* `git subtree push` and `git subtree pull` commands has to be performed outside of the web server repo
 * Don't use `git pull external main` it will pull everything from the main tree!